RobertGleison/database-generator-sharkTank/README.md

 # Database Generator

-The **Database Generator** project is an automated solution designed to create and seed a database for my Database project at the University of Porto. <br>
+The **Database Generator** is an automated solution designed to create and seed a database for my Database project at the University of Porto. <br>
 Please note that this is not a universal model, it only works with a specific CSV file.
 You can find the dataset [here](https://www.kaggle.com/datasets/thirumani/shark-tank-us-dataset).